Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Introduction

 The frequency of GB has been observed to increase during the first two decades of the 21st century, with very large anomalies around 2012 and 2019 coinciding with major melt years \citep{tedesco2013evidence,hanna2016greenland,mcleod2016linking} and a decrease after 2020 \citep{preece2023summer,maddison2024missing}.
 This suggests a link between the occurrence of blocking and anomalous heating and increased melting.
 Suggested mechanisms behind the observed increase include hemispheric-scale teleconnection patterns manifesting as a stationary Rossby wave with a zonal wave number-3 pattern \citep{teng2022warming}, reductions in North American snow cover linked to Arctic Amplification \citep{preece2023summer}, and sea surface temperature (SST) anomalies, particularly in association with the Atlantic Multidecadal Oscillation (AMO) \citep{beckmann2025summer}.
 Ultimately, these different mechanisms are believed to alter the climatological geopotential height west of Greenland, creating a stationary wave that promotes blocking over the region.
 Previous studies have also explored the role of precursor cyclones in advecting warm air over Greenland and amplifying blocking anticyclones leading to extreme blocking events \citep{mcleod2015assessing}.
-Additionally, moisture advection into the Greenland region has been identified as an amplifier of blocking-induced ice melt by increasing rainfall onto the ice sheet \citep{liu2015extreme,barrett2020extreme}.
-Finally, recent work by \citet{luu2024greenland,maddison2024missing} has shown that neither the CMIP6 large-ensemble simulations nor HIGHRESMIP models are able to reproduce the observed recent increase in GB frequency, suggesting that current models are missing an important factor governing GB variability.
+Additionally, moisture advection into the Greenland region has been identified as an amplifier of blocking-induced ice melt \citep{liu2015extreme,barrett2020extreme,mattingly2023increasing}.
+Similarly, the co-occurrence of atmospheric rivers and foehn events over northeast Greenland has been linked to extreme melt episodes by \citet{mattingly2023increasing}.
+Moreover, recent work \citep{luu2024greenland,maddison2024missing} has shown that neither the CMIP6 large-ensemble simulations nor HIGHRESMIP models are able to reproduce the observed recent increase in GB frequency, suggesting that current models are missing important factors governing GB variability.
+Finally, \citet{wachowicz2021historical} have shown that the observed GB increase and interannual variability depends on the blocking index adopted and that statistically significant increases emerge only when a 5-year running mean is applied to the frequency time series.
 Despite extensive research on this topic, we still lack a definitive explanation for both the recent increase in GB events and the inability of climate models to capture it.